APOP+SFC Spring 2021 Lecture Series

 As indicated above, each of our lecture series events will take place on the second Tuesday of the month, from 6-7:15pm.
 The entire series is free and open to the public, but advanced registration is required.

 Registrants may attend via CarmenZoom or via phone; either way, you must register in advance to receive the appropriate login information (and to get the chance to win one of our giveaways!).
 For those who are unable to attend, please note that each event will be recorded and posted to our YouTube Channel.
-To visit our Channel and view our previously recorded events (and soon our upcoming ones), please click this link.
+To visit our Channel and view our previously recorded events, please click this link.

 For any additional questions, please do not hesitate to contact Slow Food Columbus Chair of Special Events and Programming and APOP Lecture Series Team Leader Mark Anthony Arceño at email@example.com.

-We will update this page throughout the semester as registration links expire and recorded sessions are uploaded.
+We have updated this page throughout the semester as registrations expired and recorded sessions were uploaded.